oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

   ![Car Delaership](images/apex-carmarketplace-run.png)

  2. Login as a dealer (e.g. john_dealer1) and land on My Inventory.
+Use the same password configured for john_dealer1 in *Lab4*

   ![Car Delaership](images/dealer1-login.png)